srihari-humbarwadi/DeepLabV3_Plus-Tensorflow2.0/README.md

-# keras-deeplabV3-plus
+# DeepLabV3 Plus

-deep lab v3 implemented in Keras
+#To Do
+- [ ] Implement modified Xception backbone as originally mentioned in the paper